Identifiers and References

 Identifiers

-Anidentifier is a special kind of attribute that identifies an element, for linking.
+An identifier is a special kind of attribute that identifies an element, for linking.

 • The attribute value may be

-• a literal or name, which are treated equivalently
+• a literal or name, which are treated equivalently as string values

-• a tuple of names and literals, in which case they all identify the element.
+• a tuple of names and literals,

 References